Isacco-B/migrantSchool/readme.md

-# MigrantSchool Web application
+# MigrantSchool
-Implement a training certificate creation system with an existence proof on the blockchain.
+- MigrantSchool is a web platform for generating educational certificates for migrants, with proof stored on the blockchain.
+Each certificate is securely recorded on the blockchain through a transaction.
 <a href="https://demo1.isaccobertoli.com/">Try Demo</a>